Picturing the Pandemic. Epidemic Outbreaks and Their Impact on Art Made in the Netherlands during the Early Modern Era

 This paper will focus on the phenomenon of the ‘Pestvogel’ or Bohemian Waxwing as a harbinger of impending doom and the advent of the plague in the Early Modern Netherlands.
 In many seventeenth century Dutch paintings by artists such as Melchior de Hondecoeter, this small, beautifully coloured bird became a symbol of death, pestilence and misery.
 Before the advent of natural science, a combination of folklore, imagination and superstition often led to inaccurate suppositions regarding certain natural history phenomena, the transmission of diseases and the role of animals in such occurrences.
 Conrad Gessner was the first to write about the bird’s role in the dissemination of disease in 1555 and called it “Garrulus Bohemicus”, and it was immediately associated with the spread of the plague, meaning that large irruptions of the bird’s population were greeted with fear and dread.
 In the absence of scientific knowledge, observation of birds and their migration led to misconceptions regarding the rise in cases of the Black Death and the spread of disease.
 The ‘Pestvogel’ and its history in the context of early modern illustration, the symbolism of birds in relation to death and disease, and other examples of such beliefs will be explored in this paper.

-Information on how to attend will be shared with our email list shortly before the event.
+Information on how to attend has been shared with our email list, and a reminder will be sent on the morning of the event.